Units and calories in cider

 What are the daily unit guidelines for cider?

-One 500ml can of strong (7.5%) cider puts a man almost at the daily guidelines.
+Drinking one 500ml can of strong (7.5%) cider nearly takes a man to the upper threshold of the lower risk guidelines.
 Just one can of strong cider puts a woman well over the guidelines.

 If you regularly drink over these guidelines, you could be increasing your chances of developing long-term health conditions.
 Find out more about the effects of alcohol.